 Power output: 720 hp (537 kW; 730 PS)

 EDAG LIGHT COCOON

 Using 3D printer German engineering EDAG managed to achieve a magical result with an incredible design inspired by nature.
 The skeleton resembles a spider’s web and the whole car is covered with specially developed weather-resistant fabric which weighs as little as 19 grams per square meter.
 In my opinion, weight is a crucial thing to decrease fuel consumption, so fabric cover was a great idea.
 Led lights makes skeleton visible and it makes it possible to personalise the outer skin of the vehicle.
 This concept model firstly was introduced in Geneva Motor Show back in 2015.
 This car is 60% 3D printed.

 XEV YOYO – Born for change

 This fully 3-D printed electric car is a potential competitor to all urban mini-city cars.
 It is an exceptional model which you can personalise to suit your needs.
 I love personalised items, what about you?

 This amazing project began his journey back in 2016 March.
 Approximately after a year prototype number 1 was completed and in 2018 March it was exhibited in Shanghai 3D Printing museum.
 Prototype 2 completed in 2018 September and it was presented at the Turin Motor show, Italy in June 2019.
-Team is constantly improving this model and planned start of production should be in the middle of 2020.
+The team is constantly improving this model and planned start of production should be in the middle of 2020.

 XEV YOYO is low-speed, but high technology electric car.
-High-quality Lithium batteries guarantees a reliable and long-lasting performance also keeps weight to a minimum.
+High-quality Lithium batteries guarantee a reliable and long-lasting performance also keeps weight to a minimum.

 Range: 93 miles or 150km – 124 miles or 200km

 So, if you like this project I would like to encourage you to support them on Kickstarter.com.